evkx/evkx.github.io/content/models/smart/hash1/hash1/_index.md

 ## Exterior

+The Smart #1, with dimensions of 4270 mm in length, 1822 mm in width, and 1636 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
 You can choose between 6 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).